Baltic Eagle project

 Baltic Eagle represents the second large offshore initiative promoted by the Iberdrola group in Germany, after the commissioning of the Wikinger offshore wind farm (350 MW) at the end of 2017.
 The company also has another offshore installation currently in development in Germany: Wikinger Süd (10 MW).
 These three wind farms, located next to the island of Rügen, will give rise to the largest offshore wind complex in the Baltic Sea, with a total installed capacity of 836 MW and a joint investment of €2.5 billion.

-Baltic Eagle and Wikinger will be able to produce enough energy to meet 45 % of the total electricity consumption of the state of Mecklenburg-West Pomerania and it will prevent the emission of 1.65 million tons of CO2 per year, thus contributing to meeting the emission reduction targets set by Germany.
+Baltic Eagle and Wikinger, with a combined capacity of 826 MW, will comprise the heart of the Baltic Sea Hub, which will act as a centre for offshore and onshore services, as well as provide local content for Iberdrola's projects in the Germany and the Baltic coastal countries.
+They will be able to produce enough energy to meet 45 % of the total electricity consumption of the state of Mecklenburg-West Pomerania and prevent the emission of 1.65 million tonnes of CO2 per year, thus contributing to meeting the emission reduction targets set by Germany.

 In addition, the company has submitted a bid for the construction of a new farm in this sea: Windanker, with the idea of expanding this hub to more than 1 GW by the end of 2026.

 - Iberdrola awards fabrication of Baltic Eagle foundations to EEW SPC and Windar

 - Iberdrola and Vestas sign turbine supply and maintenance contracts for Baltic Eagle offshore windfarm

 - Iberdrola and 50Hertz sign construction agreement for Baltic Eagle offshore substation

 - Iberdrola selects MHI Vestas Offshore Wind as preferred turbine supplier for Baltic Eagle project In Germany